 - Faculty and students in the Health Professions are all required to take the Health Information Privacy and Security (HIPS) Course annually.

 As used above, the term “researcher” includes not only PIs, but any faculty, student, technician, and/or support staff who directly interacts with the research subject as part of their project duties.
 It does not include someone who simply performs a statistical analysis of de-identified data.

 Even if not required, faculty/researchers may wish to take the “RCR Course” mentioned above, for their own professional development.

 All Lead Principal Investigators, Principal Investigators and Investigators (Cayuse Proposal designations) are required to complete the CITI Research Conflict of Interest module prior to the release of awarded funds.
-No funding index will be activated until this module is completed successfully, beginning February 1, 2017.
+No funding index will be activated until this module is completed successfully.

 Basic CITI User Information

-- Register for CITI online training at CITI's website -- using an isu.edu email account is preferred but not required.
+- Register for CITI online training at CITI's website -- an isu.edu email account is preferred but not required.

 - In the “Select Your Institution or Organization” drop-down box, type in "Idaho State University".